The Queen Who Ever Was

 "The Queen Who Ever Was" is the eighth and final episode of the second season of the fantasy drama television series House of the Dragon, a prequel to Game of Thrones.
 The episode was written by Sara Hess and directed by Geeta Vasant Patel.
 It first aired on HBO and Max on August 4, 2024.
 Several days before its release, scenes from the episode were leaked online and quickly shared among fans on TikTok, X, and Reddit.

 In the United States, "The Queen Who Ever Was" garnered a viewership of 8.9 million during its premiere night, with nearly 1.5 million viewers on linear television alone.
-The episode was met with mixed reviews from critics, receiving a rating of 48% on Rotten Tomatoes, making it the lowest-rated episode of the series to date.
+The episode was met with mixed reviews from critics, receiving a rating of 46% on Rotten Tomatoes, making it the lowest-rated episode of the series to date.
 The musical score, cinematography, and cast performances (particularly of Emma D'Arcy, Olivia Cooke, Abubakar Salim, Harry Collett, and Fabien Frankel) were highly praised.
 However, the episode was criticized as a weak season finale, with its cliffhanger failing to provide a satisfying conclusion to the season, though the set-up for the next season was appreciated.

 Plot

-In Tyrosh

-Tyland Lannister negotiates with the Triarchy for their fleet to help break the Velaryon shipping blockade.
+In Tyrosh, Tyland Lannister negotiates with the Triarchy for their fleet to help break the Velaryon shipping blockade.
 They agree but demand control over the Stepstones.
 Additionally, Admiral Sharako Lohar, a warrior woman referred to as a man by the Triarchy, challenges Tyland to a mud-wrestling match before agreeing to sail with him.
-He managed to best Lohar, earning her respect, and they set sail for Westeros with the Triarchy's fleet.
+He managed to beat Lohar, earning her respect, and they set sail for Westeros with the Triarchy's fleet.

-In the Crownlands

-Enraged over Rhaenyra's new dragonriders, Aemond flies Vhagar to the Black-allied port town of Sharp Point, and incinerates the town with dragon fire.
+Enraged over Rhaenyra's new dragonriders, Aemond flies Vhagar to the Black-allied port town of Sharp Point in the Crownlands, and incinerates the town with dragon fire.
 During the march on Harrenhal, Gwayne Hightower sees Criston Cole with Alicent's handkerchief and angrily accuses him of breaking his Kingsguard vows.
 Despondent, Criston expresses regret over past choices, telling Gwayne he believes they are headed towards annihilation by Rhaenyra's dragons.

-In King's Landing

-Larys Strong tells Aegon of Rhaenyra's new dragonriders and Aemond's decimating of Sharp Point.
+In King's Landing, Larys Strong tells Aegon of Rhaenyra's new dragonriders and Aemond's decimating of Sharp Point.
 He also warns that Aemond's rage is an even greater threat to Aegon's life.
 Aegon wants to imprison his brother, but Larys argues that Aemond and Vhagar are essential assets to fighting the war.
 He proposes that they hide in Essos and reclaim the throne after Aemond and Rhaenyra have destroyed each other.
 Aemond demands that Helaena ride her dragon, Dreamfyre, into battle.
 He physically lashes out at her when she refuses, but Alicent intervenes, berating Aemond for being reckless and destructive.
 Later, Aemond tries to gently persuade Helaena, but she again declines, telling him that she knows he had burnt Aegon and Sunfyre at Rook's Rest and reveals she had foreseen his death while Aegon reclaims the throne.
 Later, Aegon and Larys secretly depart from the city in a covered wagon.